FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi/api_and_exits_intro_ibmi/Create_directory_exit_ibmi.md

     "title": "Creating  a directory exit - IBM i", "linkTitle": "Creating a directory exit",
     "weight": "300"
 }This page describes a delivered sample that is designed to create an example directory exit.
-You can use the <span class="code">TCPPARAM </span>configuration sample that is located in <span class="code">CFTPROD/UTIN</span>.
+You can use the `TCPPARAM `configuration sample that is located in `CFTPROD/UTIN`.

 Before you start

-Before running the directory exit test, you must make a few changes to the <span class="code">(TCPPARAM)</span> file depending on the type of network used.
+Before running the directory exit test, you must make a few changes to the `(TCPPARAM)` file depending on the type of network used.
 Edit the file using your text editor (EDTF for example) as follows.

 1. In the file, locate